The Web address of this article is

 each person's E-level was - above or below their ears?
 Do

-you think either person was aware of this mutual dynamic?
+you think either person was aware of this important dynamic?

 AWARENESS7) What